 By Car

-If you are travelling by car on any of the routes suggested above, it’s best to start your journey early in the morning to make the most of driving in daylight, especially if the weather is not ideal.
+If you are travelling by car on any of the suggested routes, start your journey early in the morning to make the most of driving in daylight, especially if the weather is not ideal and to avoid wildlife (there will be plenty to see on your drive).
+Fortunately, many places exist in Vancouver if you plan to hire a rental car.
+We suggest checking out RentalCars.com to peruse the best deals or book with whichever company you prefer.

 Remember to be mindful of weather and driving conditions.
 While Alberta’s (and BC’s) highways are in great shape and well-maintained, snowstorms can wreak havoc for days at a time, and construction can slow things down in summer.
 We always suggest checking road reports (for Alberta and BC) before heading out.